 Bumpie who did it: “I liked Delilah from the radio show Delilah After Dark, but my husband wasn’t into it.
 So we shortened it to Lilah.
 Her middle name is Jo, for my grandma Joanne.” — Misskristina21

 DIY You know a name that’s cool but not quite right?
 Don’t be afraid to change it, especially if it’s something you and your partner disagree on.
 Or name the baby after someone, but give her version a unique twist.
 Mary can become Molly, Nathan can become Nathaniel, Ashley can become Asher, Jerry can be Jeremy.

 Bumpie who did it: “I really wanted a name to go with Abbigail, my first daughter’s name, and we were trying to think of A names.
 In my head, I was thinking Avalyn, but then it hit me: Evelyn!” — Queenbee320

-DIY It’s not necessary for your kids to have similar names, but some moms like for them to “go together”, so if you’ve already got one baby, think hard about what you like about his name — whether it’s that it starts with a vowel, is a certain number of syllables or has a specific origin — and use that feature to come up with the new baby’s name.
+DIY It’s not necessary for your kids to have similar names, but some moms like for them to “go together”, so if you’ve already got one baby, think hard about what you like about his or her name — whether it’s that it starts with a vowel, is a certain number of syllables or has a specific origin — and use that feature to come up with the new baby’s name.
 Examples: Liam and Maeve (both Irish), Lily and Rose (keeping with the flower theme) or Henry and Hazel (alliteration).

 Bumpie who did it: “We had a dry-erase board hanging in our kitchen.
 Whenever I walked by, I would jot down a name I had read, heard or seen, and my husband would do the same.
 Every so often, we would cross out any names we didn’t both love.
 I’d seen Emmalin in a baby book, and after a couple of weeks on the master list, it was still there, so it stuck!” — Kjohn091